FrigadeHQ/trench/README.md

  'http://localhost:4000/queries'
 ```

-This will example will return the total number of events in the system:
+This example will return the total number of events in the system:

 ```json
 {